ProFormA/proformaxml/Whitepaper.md

 #### The externalresourceref element

-The externalresourceref element links a single external-resource to a test based on the ID of the external-resource which has to be defined in task/external-resources.
+The externalresourceref element links a single external-resource to a test based on the ID of the external-resource that has to be defined in external-resources part of the task.
 The ID has to be entered as the refid attribute.
+Since a test may contain resources that are used for different purposes, any specific (including grader-specific) role that an external-resource might assume during the grading process must be specified in the any namespace of the externalresourceref element.

 #### The test-meta-data element